joshbeckman/notes/blog/traveling/_posts/2024-08-28-cirque-of-the-towers-2024.md

 ![hiking](/assets/images/2a1fcc0d-4a3b-477c-a7ec-c6d4feddcfb5.jpeg)
 ![Mike on a rock](/assets/images/06d4f6b8-9949-4589-a5a6-f0ba5d2ede33.jpeg)

-As we approach the bottom of Texas Pass, our steepest climb yet - up 1,400ft to 11,500ft - the clouds return.
+As we approach the bottom of Texas Pass, our steepest climb yet - upward 1,400ft to 11,500ft - the clouds return.
 It's cold.
 The snow starts at about the halfway point: big, near-hail-sized flakes that look and taste more like Dippin' Dots than snowflakes.
 We're *entirely* focused on the climb as we lose the trail a couple times and we're all saying prayers and thanks at the summit.

 ![Texas pass](/assets/images/1b518bd5-c1a4-40f4-8aa7-062b15f8e4a2.jpeg)
 ![Cirque of the towers](/assets/images/ac1c62da-dba2-492d-abd5-7aad2d6ce71f.jpeg)